 Apple definitely wasn't first to the widget game, but any iPhone running iOS 8 or higher can add widgets to their Today View found via a swipe down from the top of the screen when on the home screen or in any app.
-There's even access to widgets on the lock screen via the same swipe down on iOS 8 and iOS 9 (on iOS 10 and iOS 11, all you have to do is swipe right on the lock screen).
+There's even access to widgets on the lock screen via the same swipe down on iOS 8 and iOS 9 (on iOS 10, iOS 11, and iOS 12, all you have to do is swipe right on the lock screen).

 While the widgets on iOS aren't exactly the same as widgets on Android, since they can't occupy space directly on the home or lock screen, they're still great for seeing up-to-date information, stats, photos, news summaries, contacts, data usage, maps, reminders, Wi-Fi passwords, and much much more.
 You can even play games right from the Today View if you want a quick time-waster.

 All you need to do is install widget-compatible applications onto your iPhone and follow the instructions below to get widgets to show up in the Today View on the lock screen, in the Notification Center, and even from the home screen.
-We'll specifically be covering widgets in iOS 11, so if you have an older iOS version for some reason and have any questions, ask away in the comments and we'll get you squared away.
+We'll specifically be covering widgets in iOS 11 and iOS 12, so if you have an older iOS version for some reason and have any questions, ask away in the comments and we'll get you squared away.

 To add a widget, either slide down the Notification Center and swipe right to view the Today View or just swipe right on the lock screen or the first home screen page to do the same.
 Once there, scroll to the bottom and select "Edit."
 If there are new widgets available for your apps, iOS will even say so right there by the "Edit" button.